ITRS-Group/cordial/tools/geneos/cmd/tlscmd/_docs/list.md

 Certificates for each instance are validated and the "Valid" column or field contains the boolean result.
 An instance certificate is valid if **all** the following are true:

-* The file path from the instance "`certificate`" parameter is readable, is in PEM format and can be parsed as an x509 certificate
+* The file path from the instance `certificate` parameter is readable, is in PEM format and can be parsed as an x509 certificate
-* The file path from the instance "`privatekey`" parameter is readable, is in PEM format and matches the certificate above
+* The file path from the instance `privatekey` parameter is readable, is in PEM format and matches the certificate above
 * The certificate is inside it's validity period
 * The certificate can be verified against the trust chain from one of:
-    * the file path from the instance "`certchain`" parameter
+    * the file path from the instance `certchain` parameter
-    * the installation global "`tls/geneos-chain.pem`" file
+    * the installation global `tls/geneos-chain.pem` file
     * the system certificate pool
 * The certificate also conforms to other checks done by <https://pkg.go.dev/crypto/x509#Certificate.Verify>